bertbaron/docker-ansible/README.md

 Allows to run ansible with a configuration on your local host using ssh keys and config from your localhost, updating any host in your network.

+This image is actually a small wrapper around the image https://hub.docker.com/r/williamyeh/ansible.

 The reason for yet another ansible image is that I had problems with mounting the local .ssh folder (problems with config file permissions, not being able to update `known_hosts` etc.).
 Therefore I added the script `runasme` which will create a login-shell like environment in which the command is run, even supporting